Load shedding and security systems are directly connected.

 nicely into the little electrical-box, but that’s where their advantage

 begins and ends.
-Today I would do this with a lithium battery.
+Today I would probably do this with a lithium battery.

-These days a lithium-battery may have become affordable.
+These days a small lithium-battery has become available; for a price.

 Power cuts are here to stay

-alas, whether because of Eskom or municipal incompetence, and the
+alas, whether because of Eskom or municipal incompetence; or the

 vagaries of wind and storm.
 The potential damage to your security